CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

 ---

-1. To run the CompuTec WMS desktop version, you must install a server and client modules.
+1. To run the CompuTec WMS desktop version, you must install the server and client modules.
 2. To install the server, download and run its installation file.

     :::caution
-        If you have installed the CompuTec WMS Server already on this computer, you enter Setup by running the CompuTecWMSServer.msi file, in which you can change, repair, or remove it.
+        If the CompuTec WMS Server is already installed on this computer, you can access the setup by running the CompuTecWMSServer.msi file.
+This allows you to change, repair, or remove the installation.
     :::
 3. In the window that will appear, click the Install button:

     ![Install](./media/wms-server-install.webp)
-4. A window with installation progress will be displayed.
-Click the Close button after a system message about a successful setup:
+4. A window displaying the installation progress will appear.
+After receiving a system message indicating a successful setup, click the Close button.

     ![Install Close](./media/wms-server-install-close.webp)
 5. Choose CompuTec Service Manager from the Windows program list.
 As a result, you will have the CT icon in your system tray.
 Click it.